-1 For the purpose of this Program, agreements with voting system manufactures to provide testing pursuant to the requirements of EAC or a State's certification program do not constitute a prohibited conflict of interest.
+2.4.1.
+Prohibited Conflicts of Interest.
+The purpose of a conflict\of\interest policy is to prevent situations where the exercise of an official duty directly impacts the actor's financial interests.
+For the purposes of this program, a prohibited conflict of interest exists if when the duties and responsibilities of a laboratory, parent corporation, or a laboratory employee involved in the testing of voting systems under EAC's Testing and Certification Program will have a direct and predictable effect on the financial interest of that laboratory, parent corporation, or a laboratory employee.
+Agreements with voting system manufactures to provide testing pursuant to the requirements of EAC or a State's certification program do not constitute a prohibited conflict of interest.
 Certification testing is considered a duty and responsibility of a VSTL, not an outside financial interest.